mdcpp/static-binary-zoo/README.md

 More tools and documentation will be added over time.

 To validate that all your binaries came out right, run `make check`.
-This will list any binariesin the `output` directory which don't seem to have been statically linked.
+This will list any binaries in the `output` directory which don't seem to have been statically linked.

 ## Rationale